The Heroes of Olympus: The Son of Neptune

 The novel opens with Percy Jackson, struck with amnesia, discovering Camp Jupiter and meeting several Roman demigods.
 After receiving a prophecy from Mars, Percy, Frank Zhang, and Hazel Levesque travel to Alaska to stop the rise of the giant Alcyoneus and free the god Thanatos, whom the giant has captured.
 After successfully completing their mission, the group returns to Camp Jupiter to defend it from yet another giant, Polybotes, and his army.
-After repelling this invasion, the demigods from Camp Jupiter go to meet the delegation from Camp Half-Blood arriving in the flying ship known as the Argo II.
+After repelling this invasion, the demigods from Camp Jupiter go to meet the delegation from Camp Half-Blood, who arrive in the flying ship known as the Argo II.
 This book is set in June.